GigiaJ/iac-cljs-configs/iac/README.md

 echo "$DOCKERHUB_PAT" | docker login --username gigiaj --password-stdin
 ```

+Plan to give OpenBao a single set of Wasabi IAM creds.
+Then OpenBao can be used to manage users and perms.
+Then we can make a role inside Bao.

+I plan to start by giving OpenBao a single set of Wasabi IAM credentials.
+This will be the only time I need to do that.
+Once Bao has those credentials, it will be able to manage users and permissions for me automatically.
+For example, I might call it project alpha.
+I will link that role to a Wasabi policy that defines what kind of access it should have, like permission to read and write to buckets that start with project alpha.

+That way when I need to Ican authenticate with Bao and ask for credentials tied to that role.
+Bao can then create a new IAM user in Wasabi, attach the correct policy, and generate temporary access keys.
+These keys are short-lived.
+This way we access storage, and once the time is up, Bao will automatically revoke the credentials and delete the user.
+This setup will give more secure, on demand access to Wasabi without having to manage IAM users or worry about long term credentials.

+Also the chart-opts in K8s can be simplified as we don't need to do the odd-wrapping we are currently doing and instead can provide the ability to pull secrets from the opts declaration themselves by making them a function that needs to resolve first.

 #### Goals
 The long term goal is for this to be a mostly uninteractive, to completion set up of my cloud services.
 Since it'll be IaC should I ever choose down the road to migrate certain ones to local nodes I run then that effort should also be more or less feasible.